Skip to main content Skip to navigation

 Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
 However, the non-accredited degree is not, by itself, recognized as an accredited degree.

-Washington State University’s School of Design and Construction offers the following NAAB-accredited degree program:
+The Architecture Program at Washington State University offers the following NAAB-accredited degree programs.